ZAC Prince is the founder and CEO of bankrupt wealth management crypto firm BlockFi.

 By November 11, California’s financial regulator revoked BlockFi’s lending license and on November 28, the firm officially filed for bankruptcy, leaving over 100,000 creditors in the lurch.

-BlockFi said the bankruptcy filing would allow the company to develop a “reorganisation plan that maximises value for all stakeholders, including our valued clients” and claimed to have almost $257 million in fiat on hand.
+BlockFi said the bankruptcy filing would allow the company to develop a “reorganization plan that maximizes value for all stakeholders, including our valued clients” and claimed to have almost $257 million in fiat on hand.

 What is Zac Prince’s net worth?

-Back then the crypto entrepreneur was believed to have a net worth of around $500 million.
+At the start of 2022 Zac Prince was believed to have a net worth of around $500 million.

-However, the collapse of BlockFi in November 2022 caused his net worth to plummet.
+But the collapse of BlockFi in November 2022 caused her death to plummet.

 Prince cashed out close to $10 million from the platform to pay taxes in 2022.